montehurd/gitshorts/README.md

 ## Installation

-If this looks useful, installation is fairly easy.
+If this looks useful, installation is fairly easy:

 - run `git clone https://github.com/montehurd/gitshorts.git`
 - add `export PATH=$PATH:$HOME/gitshorts` to the bottom of your terminal config file. i.e. `~/.zshrc`, `~/.bashrc` or `~/.profile` etc. this basically routes the three-character commands to their respective scripts